We may be compensated for your purchase of any of the products featured on this page – it helps us keep the lights on :)

 5. Add Color to Your Gridlines

 Your grids may already have color, depending on the Table Style you’re using.
-But, if not and you have a color printer and want to add a little more authenticity, you can come to the Table Design menu and select the design with the blue squares.
+But, if not, and you have a color printer and want to add a little color, you can do so from the Table Design menu on the Excel ribbon.
+Once there, select a colored design with borders around all cells.

 Your Excel graph pager sheet is now ready for printing!